-If you are having a BBQ at home follow these tips to minimise risk:
+When having BBQs at home, follow these tips to minimise risk:

-- Never use a BBQ – including disposables – indoors or on your balcony.
-Firefighters were called to 45 barbecues fires on balconies in the last five years, which are an especially dangerous place to put them as smouldering debris spits off the barbecues and floats down to other levels risking a blaze on different floors.
+- Never use a barbecue– including disposables – indoors or on your balcony.
+It is an especially dangerous place to put them as smouldering debris spits off the barbecues and floats down to other levels risking a blaze on different floors.

-- Be careful where you position your BBQ – it is best on level ground, well away from anything flammable like sheds, fences, trees or tents.
+- Be careful where you position your barbecue– it is best on level ground, well away from anything flammable like sheds, fences, trees or tents.

-- Don’t use petrol, paraffin or any flammable liquids on your BBQ – firelighters are a much safer option.
+- Do not use petrol, paraffin or any flammable liquids on your barbecue– firelighters are a much safer option.

 - Carefully supervise children

-- Keep pets indoors, or at least out of the immediate vicinity of the BBQ.
+- Keep pets indoors, or at least out of the immediate vicinity of the barbecue.

-Councillor Mik Sabiers, cabinet member for environment and highways said: “During the ongoing heatwave it is more important than ever for residents to minimise the risk of fires by following the rules in our parks and green spaces.
+Councillor Mik Sabiers, cabinet member for environment and highways said: “During hot summer weather it is more important than ever for residents to minimise the risk of fires by following the rules in our parks and green spaces.